Why Me?

 I am not an expert in archaeology, epigraphy, or tomography.

 Instead, I am a combat infantry veteran of Iraq and Afghanistan.
-Also, I am an attorney, a mostly retired member of the Louisiana bar.
+Also, I am an attorney, a retired member of the Louisiana bar.

 For me, the necessary elements are at hand.

-The internet provides appropriate scholarly expertise.
+The internet provides appropriate expertise.
 For example, one can find such on Heritage Science’s website.
 One appears at: “You are Cursed by the God YHW:” an early Hebrew inscription from Mt.
 Ebal.
 You discover another at: Mt.
 Ebal curse tablet?
 A refutation of the claims regarding the so-called Mt.
-Ebal curse tablet.
+Ebal curse tablet

-My being an attorney, however, provides the most salient reason for “Why me?”This informed of a rule of law for a situation analogous to this matter.
+I also have experience with a rule of law for a situation analogous to this matter.
 It is U.S. Code of Civil Procedure Rule 56–“Summary Judgment”.
-This applies an authoritative objective measure, one yielding an expedited decision with more than a modicum of logic.
+This states an authoritative measure.
+Plus, it yields an expedited decision with more than a modicum of logic.

 This matter needs this decision-making clarity.